dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Concatenation.py -i /bin/Final_Alignments/ -r fasta -s dash -o phylip
 ```
 > Above command will concatenate all the fasta alignments in the directory `Final_Alignments/` and produce a phylip file.
-Missing data are represented with the - symbol.
+Missing data are represented with the `-` symbol.

 ```
 python Concatenation.py -i /bin/Final_Alignments/ -r phylip -s ? -o fasta
 ```
 > Above command will concatenate all the phylip alignments in the directory `Final_Alignments/` and produce a fasta file.
-Missing data are represented with the ? symbol.
+Missing data are represented with the `?` symbol.

 Three output files are created in the specified input directory, including:

 + `Concatenated_Alignment.fasta` or `Concatenated_Alignment.phylip`: The final concatenated alignment in the output format specified.
-Taxa are written in alphabetical order.
 + `Data_Partitions.txt`: Text file displaying the order in which loci were concatenated and their corresponding base pairs within the alignment.
-By default loci are sorted and written in alphabetical order.
 + `Taxa_Loci_Count.log`: A count of the number of sequences that were available for each taxon, in other words the number of alignments the taxon was found in.